Sometimes called ‘boxing with the feet’, Taekwondo is a dynamic martial art offering tension, drama and non-stop action.

 Attacks to the lower half of the body are prohibited, as are punches to the face.
 Some hand techniques exist, but these are to the body only.

-If an athlete falls and fails to take up a fighting pose after the referee's count of ten, this is a knockout and the match ends there.
+If an athlete falls and fails to take up a fighting pose after the count of eight, this is a knockout and the match ends there.
 A KO, however, is not common and most matches are determined on points.
 Negative points can also be incurred as a penalty for an evasive, passive stance.

 To aid accurate judging in international events, protectors, headgear and socks with electronic sensors are worn to indicate the accuracy and strength of strikes.